ProjectSidewalk/SidewalkWebpage/README.md

 ## Development Instructions

 ### Setting up the development environment
 The development environment is set up using Docker containers.
 Hence, in order to set the development environment, [installation of Docker](https://www.docker.com/get-started) is necessary.
 Windows PowerShell users may also need to install `make`.
+You will also need to clone the SidewalkWebpage Github repo by navigating to your desired location in the terminal and entering `git clone https://github.com/ProjectSidewalk/SidewalkWebpage.git`.

 ### Running the application locally
 To run the web server locally, from the root of the SidewalkWebpage directory: